tc39/proposal-temporal/docs/zoneddatetime.md

 These properties are equivalent to `zonedDateTime.toInstant().epochSeconds`, `zonedDateTime.toInstant().epochMilliseconds`, `zonedDateTime.toInstant().epochMicroseconds`, `zonedDateTime.toInstant().epochNanoseconds`, respectively.
 Any fractional remainders are truncated towards zero.
-The time zone is irrelevant to these properties because time because there is only one epoch, not one per time zone.
+The time zone is irrelevant to these properties, because there is only one epoch, not one per time zone.

 Note that the `epochSeconds` and `epochMilliseconds` properties are of type `number` (although only integers are returned) while the `epochMicroseconds` and `epochNanoseconds` are of type `bigint`.